 10 Candidate Sourcing Strategies

-Define the role.
 Before you begin sourcing and reaching out to potential candidates, it’s important that the role you’re looking to fill is understood and agreed upon by everyone involved in the hiring process.
-Clearly defining the role will ensure that no matter where the candidate is sourced from, the position in question and expectations tied to it are explained in clear and consistent language.
+Clearly defining the role will ensure that no matter where the candidate is sourced from, the position in question and expectations tied to it are explained in clear and consistent language on the job description.

 This will also help candidates to qualify or disqualify themselves and better prepare for the application process.
 In the end, putting in the effort on the front-end will save time and resources later down the road and lead to more qualified candidates as a result.

-Create candidate personas.
-In order to fill an open role, you need to know what the ideal candidate looks like.
+In order to fill an open role, you need to know what the ideal candidate persona looks like.
 To go about defining this persona, start by doing a bit of research within your company, especially with the team who is looking to hire because they should have a strong say in this process.

 Differentiate between the qualities that are essential and those that are a bonus.
 Consider the necessary skills, experience, ideal personality traits, motivations, interests, goals and how they will add to your culture.
 Finally, figure out where these people spend their time — online and offline — so you can target your efforts.

-Develop your pitch.
-Just like you pitch a product or service to potential clients, you’ll want to brainstorm a pitch that’s enticing enough to appeal to prospective candidates and flexible enough to be adapted across multiple platforms and mediums.
+Just like you pitch a product or service to potential clients, you’ll want to brainstorm an employee value proposition that’s enticing enough to appeal to prospective candidates and flexible enough to be adapted across multiple platforms and mediums.
 This is where taking the time to develop candidate personas and defining the role starts to pay off, as this information will inform your pitch.

 The pitch can and should be used at every touch point with prospective candidates, from social media recruiting and job boards to networking events or even the back seat of an Uberpool.
 You never know where you’ll find a great candidate, so make sure your pitch is clear, concise and understood by everyone involved.

-Groom internal candidates.
-When it comes to sourcing candidates, it pays to begin in your own backyard.
+When it comes to sourcing candidates, it pays to begin in your own backyard and promote from within.
 Who could possibly be a better hire than one of your own already successful employees?
 They come loaded with institutional knowledge, understand your industry and business and have a proven track record of aligning with your culture.
 What’s not to like about that?